emilypx/appfair.github.io/index.md

 The integration phase of the App Fair builds and packages all apps for both macOS and iOS, but the **App Fair.app** catalog browser is currently only available for macOS 12 on ARM & Intel processors.

-### Why do apps need to build for both macOS and iOS?
+### Why do apps need to target both macOS and iOS?

 The integration phase of the App Fair process will build your app's fork for both macOS and iOS, even though they are currently only installable using the macOS **App Fair.app** catalog browser application.
 This is in order to be able to run your app's unit tests in a sandboxed environment, as well as automatically generating screenshots for users to preview in a catalog browser.